nwisr/nwisr.github.io/newreferees/index.md

 6. Whistle(s) & lanyard
 7. Red, Yellow, & Blue cards – you MUST have a blue card prior to doing any indoor game.
-8. Optional, Solid color (preferably black or navy) shirt worn UNDER your referee shirt Also okay—” Pennie” worn over referee shirt to help resolve color conflict.
+8. Optional, Solid color (preferably black or navy) shirt worn UNDER your referee shirt
-Also okay: hat, such as stocking cap to keep your head warm.
-Also Okay – Gloves – rarely needed indoors, but if you need them, okay.
-NOT okay-” hoodie” or other sweatshirts or anything other than Pennie over your referee shirt.
-Not okay—baseball cap, any other type of decorative hat, adornment, etc.

 **Incorrect uniform:**